What is the Gastronomy program?

 Certificate students must complete any two of the four required courses in the MA program and may choose from elective courses for their remaining 8 credits.

 Certificate students can take any non-experiential learning class as electives but may not apply courses in culinary arts or wine and cheese toward their certificate.

-What other classes can I take as an MLA candidate?
+What other classes can I take as an MA candidate?

 For the complete list of available classes, visit our Curriculum page.